 The first option is for Chinese employers to include any overtime pay clause in their employment contract or handbook that deviates from the standard overtime pay in China rules.

 To be enforceable, the employee must agree to the modified terms.
 Horizons can help you find qualified employees and negotiate a favorable deviation from Chinese overtime pay rules that suit your business model.

 One way to accomplish this favorable approach is to adopt a Comprehensive Working Hour system that specifically outlines the exact number of hours that should be worked before overtime payments would be due under the PRC labor law.

 For example, rather than stating that 8 hours is a typical workday, you may state that 9 hours is a standard workday and that overtime benefits do not begin to accrue until after 9 hours are worked on any given day.

-The professionals at NH Global Partners can discuss the needs of your business and work to define a standard working schedule so that you can negotiate the most favorable terms in your agreement.
+The professionals at Horizons can discuss the needs of your business and work to define a standard working schedule so that you can negotiate the most favorable terms in your agreement.
 We can also assist with submitting your proposal to the Chinese government so that you can minimize the hassles associated with complying with Chinese overtime pay laws.

 Flexible Working Hour System

 Another option to deviate from the standard labor laws while remaining compliant with the intent behind these laws is to adopt a flexible working hour system.